amogh2004/Data-Mining-Basics/README.md

 4. There are 2 columns in the data set that are supposed to date time object (column "Birth date" and "Visit date").
 Use the package datetime and the function to_datetime to convert these 2 columns to datetime object in Python.
 Calculate a new column called "Age" which is the difference between these 2 columns.
 Print out the number of observations that are older than 450 days.
 Create a new column with name "pre.vaccine" which has value "1" if the child was born before "01-01-2010", and value "0" otherwise.

 5. Write a piece of python code to simulate the central limit theorem.
 The distribution you are drawing from is an uneven die of 6 faces with uneven probabilities for each side.
 You can choose how you want to distribute the probabilities.
 Comment on the sampling distribution.

+6. Import the file IMDB Dataset.csv Download IMDB Dataset.csvas a data frame in pandas. </br>
+a.
+Create a list called review from the column review of the data set.
+How many reviews does the dataset contain. </br>
+b.
+Create 2 lists: positive_words and negative_words.
+Each list contains 10 words that can be considered positive (or negative) about a movie.
+For example, "incredible", "wonderful" can be on the positive list. "terrible", "boring" can be on the negative list.
+Check if a review contains a positive word (or negative). </br>
+c.
+Determine the number of reviews in the dataset  that can be classified as positive (negative).
+Which fraction of the reviews are positive (negative).
+The sentiment score can be calculated as the difference of the positive fraction and negative fraction.
+Compute the sentiment score. </br>